-Haversack: Haversacks were similar to backpacks today, only they were made of linen or cotton and worn over the left hip rather than the back.
+Haversack: Haversacks were kind of like backpacks today, only they were made of linen or cotton and worn over the left hip rather than the back.
 Soldiers used them to carry many things including eating utensils such as bowls, spoons, forks, and sometimes a biscuit or other food.

-Musket: This musket, known as a flintlock, was fired when the trigger was pulled, striking a piece of flint to create a spark that ignited a small amount of gunpowder poured into the gun's barrel.
+Musket: This musket was a smoothbore rifle.
+Known as a flint-lock, it was fired when the trigger was pulled, striking a piece of flint to create a spark that ignited a small amount of gunpowder poured into the gun's barrel.
 The musket fired a round ball (called a musket ball) that was about the size of a small marble.
 It was a relatively inaccurate weapon, especially at distances over 200 feet.